roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

 .. only:: archive

-    When hitting the *Archive* button in the mail view, the selected messages are move to this folder.
+    When hitting the *Archive* button in the mail view, the selected messages are moved to this folder.

 .. _settings-prefs-server: